 We caught up with the cast of SPACE and SyFy's new supernatural dramedy Being Human this afternoon in Toronto.
 The series is adapted from a BBC3 show of the same name about a vampire, a werewolf, and a ghost who share a flat.
 We joined Sam Huntington, Meaghan Rath and Sam Witwer to talk about the show, their schools of vampirism, lycanthropy and poltergeisting, shooting the show in Montreal, and what they have on their dork shelves.

 So a vampire, a werewolf and a ghost walk into a bar...
 No, that's not the beginning of a lame dad joke, that's the premise of SPACE's supernatural dramedy Being Human.
 Okay, more like a vampire, a werewolf and a ghost move into a house together and hilarity/shenanigans/brutal killings ensue.

-HBO debuted our first real look at their new fantasy series Game of Thrones last night.
+HBO further teased fans last night, revealing a moody and atmospheric trailer for their new fantasy series Game of Thrones.
 Based on the novels of George R. R. Martin, the series revolves around the medieval world of Westeros, a turbulent kingdom where the ruling houses vie for control of the coveted Iron Throne.
-Thrones features an amazing cast sure to attract dork and non-dork audiences alike — including Sean Bean, Lena Headey, Peter Dinklage and Aiden Gillen.
+Thrones features an amazing and sprawling cast that includes fantasy vet Sean Bean, Lena Headey, Peter Dinklage and HBO alum Aiden Gillen.